Allann/Modeller/editors/vscode-modeller/README.md

 # Modeller DSL - VS Code Extension

-Syntax highlighting and language support for the Modeller domain definition language.
+Syntax highlighting, language support, and file icons for the Modeller domain definition language.

 ## Features

 - ✅ Syntax highlighting for all Modeller DSL file types
+- ✅ **Custom file icons** for each file type (see below)
 - ✅ Comment toggling with `Ctrl+/` (uses `#`)
 - ✅ Bracket matching and auto-closing for `[]`, `()`, and `""`
 - ✅ Code folding for blocks (domain...end, entity...end, etc.)